IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

    appropriate levels in our application's code, we can prevent unhandled exceptions from crashing the system and provide alternative paths or recovery options
+3. **Immutability**: Making majority of variables immutable (meaning that after the value is assigned it cannot be changed) provides another layer of security.
+Firstly, concurrency becomes very convenient as we don't have to think about concurrent read/write operations which is the main problem when creating such apps.
+Secondly, it's harder to make mistakes when knowing that somewhere along the way the data won't be be changed (contrary, when using mutable variable and passing it around to some functions, programmer can't be sure if the function produces only result or also changes the variable).
-3. **Type-level errors**: Rich type systems allow encoding error information into the type signature, which is a lot more secure and clearer than throwing errors and hoping that they will be handeled appropriately.
+4. **Type-level errors**: Rich type systems allow encoding error information into the type signature, which is a lot more secure and clearer than throwing errors and hoping that they will be handled appropriately.
 For example, `Option[T]` described earlier is a lot better than using error codes (such as -1 in many C/C++ applications) or null values because some functions are always returning a value and some may return null.
+5. **Borrow checker**: It is another concept which ensures security in terms of memory manipulations.
+If variable(or reference) is immutable, then there aren't any restrictions on reading it, but if variable(or reference) is mutable, then only 1 piece of code(usually function) can use it and others can't unit this piece of code has finished.
+Also if the variable is not used and won't be used any more it is freed, which ensures that there are no memory leaks.

 #### Network related errors